ScottWorks/Bridge-Program/README.md

 # Instructions
 Original Author: omardelarosa

-1. Save both of the above files in the directory where you save your work
+1. Save the "build-all.sh" and "start.sh" files in the directory where you save your work

 2. Install node.js if you havent already, then install "nodemon" using the following command:

 ```
 npm install -g nodemon
 ```

 3. If you save your homeowork in `w02/hw2` directory relative to the script as I do, run from the command line as: